ibm-cloud-docs/Cloudant/couchdb/access_couchdb.md

 The CouchDB cluster is exposed by using a `ClusterIP` service only.
 To access the deployment externally, you can either port-forward by using `oc`/`kubectl`.
 {: shortdesc}

-You can also configure an external OpenShift route.
+You can also configure an external Red Hat OpenShift route.

 ## Port-forward
 {: #port-forward-access-couchdb}